RickDoesStuff/mymallc-and-myfree/README.md

 ===================

 ## Names and RUIDs
 Ron Cohen (rc1456) and Enrico Aquino (eja97)

 ## How to run the program
+type the following into the terminal on the ilab tar -xf p1.tar cd P1 make
+./memgrind

+to run the memtest
+tar -xf p1.tar
+cd P1
+make memtest
+./memtest

 ## Testing Plan